sonnym/sonnym.github.io-src/_posts/2014-02-05-hooks-in-angularjs-controllers.markdown

 Herein, we have only examined a very simple hooking mechanism, which can certainly be built out to have some additional interesting properties.
 Optional callbacks and the ability to handle arguments would be straight forward changes.
-More interesting is the possiblity to return more than just a single function for accumulating results, but instead having a more robust interface.
+More interesting is the possibility to return more than just a single function for accumulating results, but instead having a more robust interface.
 This could include functionality akin to that in `ActiveRecord` callbacks, wherein returning false prevents future hooks from running and prevents some